bliind/new-jarvis-bot/features.md

   - Also monitors for edited or deleted answers and updates the answers channel accordingly
   - A command (ContextMenu) to manually post a developer reply, in the event it is in a forum we do not monitor
   - Adds tags to posts with replies from developers or moderators to questions forum channels
+  - A slash command to allow moderators to post the rules to a forum post
+  - A slash command for updating the rules message sent

 - WikiCog:
   - Automatically un-archives threads in specified wiki channel